 What is quiche?

-Quiche is the French word for a savory tart that is thin and has a buttery homemade crust.
-They mainly differ from a pie in their height.
+Quiche is the French word for a thin savory tart with a buttery homemade pie shell.
+It mainly differs from a pie in their height.

-You can use a round tart pan or a square pan like I do today.
+You can use a round tart pan or square pan as I do today.

 Vintage Kitchen tip: when it comes to quiche fillings, it's a wonderful way to clean your fridge, pretty much like a frittata or risotto.
 Most vegetables, cheeses, and deli meats can go into a quiche.

 An all-butter quiche pastry is best, and homemade is highly recommended.
-In French, it's called pate brisée and is the most common one.
+In French, it's called pate brisée and is the most traditional for this dish.

 My go-to quiche dough has only four ingredients, flour, salt, butter, and ice water.
 It's a forgiving crust in its assembly and can be rolled easily.